buehler/mse-project-thesis-1/sections/02_definitions.md

 According to Brendan Burns and David Oppenheimer, the sidecar pattern is the most common pattern for multi-container deployments [@burns:DesignPatternsForContainerSystems].
 Sidecars are containers that enhance the functionality of the main container in a pod.
 An example for such a sidecar is a log collector, that fetches log files written to the file system and forwards them towards some log processing software [@burns:DesignPatternsForContainerSystems].
 Another example is the Google CloudSQL Proxy^[<https://github.com/GoogleCloudPlatform/cloudsql-proxy>], which provides access to a CloudSQL instance from a pod without routing the whole traffic through Kubernetes services.

 ![Sidecar container extending a main container in a pod.
 As example, this could be a log collector [@burns:DesignPatternsForContainerSystems].
 Both containers in the Pod share the same filesystem and can access files in the Pod.
-The Application writes logs into files and the Sidecar sends the logfiles into an S3 bucket.](images/02/sidecar_pattern.png){#fig:02_kubernetes_sidecar short-caption="Example of a Sidecar Container"}
+The Application writes logs into files and the Sidecar sends the logfiles into an S3 bucket.](images/02/sidecar_pattern.png){#fig:02_kubernetes_sidecar short-caption="Example of a Sidecar Container" width=45%}

 The example shown in {@fig:02_kubernetes_sidecar} is extensible.
 Common use cases for sidecars include controlling the data flow in a cluster with a service mesh^[As done by Istio (<https://istio.io/latest/docs/reference/config/networking/sidecar/>)], providing access to secure locations^[Like the Google CloudSQL Proxy] or performing additional tasks such as collecting logs of an application.
 Since sidecars are tightly coupled to the original application, they scale with the pod.
 It is not possible to scale a sidecar without scaling the pod — and therefore the application — itself.